 How They Perform

 Bose is well known for two things.
-Consummate noise cancelling, and a struggle to provide anything better than average quality sound.
+Consummate noise cancelling, and very strong branding which – for many people – obscures an underlying struggle to provide anything better than average quality sound.
 Both characteristics remain true for this latest generation of noise cancelling headphones.

 In terms of noise cancelling, the QC2 was a big improvement over the QC1, and with much less electronic hiss.
 The QC15 was another huge improvement over the QC2.
 But it seems they are now reaching the limits of what current technology allows, and the QC25 is a very subtle and possibly incremental rather than enormous advance over the QC15.
 (Note – I had one of the early model QC15s, and could hear some small improvements; I understand that Bose had a midlife ‘half model’ improvement to the QC15s that may have improved their noise cancelling a bit, in which case the difference would be even smaller.)